csound-flossmanual/csound-floss/book/05-b-panning-and-spatialization.md

 So _out_ can replace the opcodes _outs_, _outq_. _outh_ and _outo_ which were designed for exactly 2, 4, 6 and 8 output channels. _out_ can also be used to work with odd channel numbers like 3, 5 or 7 although many soundcards work much better when a channel number of 2, 4 or 8 is used.

 The only limitation of _out_ is that it always counts from channel number 1.
 Imagine you have a soundcard with 8 analog outputs (counting 1-8) and 8 digital outputs (counting 9-16), and you want to use only the digital outputs.
-Here and in similar situations the&nbsp;
+Here and in similar situations the
 [outch](https://csound.com/docs/manual/outch.html) opcode is the means of choice.
 It allows us to direct audio to a specific channel or list of channels and takes the form:

     outch kchan1, asig1 [, kchan2] [, asig2] [...]